On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Estimates for spacetime and scalar field variables

 \subsection{Energy and norm estimates for the scalar field and remaining spacetime variables}

 In this section, we collect individual energy and Sobolev norm estimates for the shear as well as scalar field and metric variables.
 Compared to the estimates in \cite[Section 6]{FU23} and their respective proofs, there are two differences we need to account for: Firstly, we now consider arbitrary (constant) spatial sectional curvature instead of $\kappa=-\frac19$, which leads to a slightly more refined argument being necessary to prove Lemma \ref{lem:en-est-SF}.
-Secondly, Vlasov matter now enters the respective equations as additional linear terms.
-This is most relevant when applying the momentum constraint \eqref{eq:REEqMom}, where the respective matter terms exhibit the same asymptotic behaviour as those associated with the scalar field, as well as whenever we apply the now weaker bootstrap assumption \eqref{eq:BsN} on the lapse.
-Similarly, lapse energy estimates will need to be adapted to include the linear Vlasov terms from Lemma \ref{lem:lapse-en-est}.
-However, the proofs otherwise will follow by the same arguments as in the pure scalar field case, so we will often only focus on how these changes are accounted for in the respective proofs.
+Secondly, Vlasov matter now enters the respective equations and the above lapse estimates.
+Beyond needing to estimate Vlasov matter terms where they occur, the fact that Vlasov matter enters into the elliptic lapse estimate \eqref{eq:lapse-en-est} leads to a linear coupling between scalar field and Vlasov matter.
+To deal with this, we need to introduce an additional time-scaling hierarchy in the total energy along with a hierarchy based on $\epsilon$-scaling, see Definition \eqref{def:total}.
+To this end, we additionally derive time-scaled estimates along similar lines as their unscaled analogues, and often distribute both types of weights in anticipation of the total energies in Definition \eqref{def:total}.
+The proofs of the latter otherwise will follow by the same arguments as in the pure scalar field case, so we will often only focus on how these changes are accounted for in the respective proofs.

 \begin{lemma}[Energy estimates for the scalar field] For $L\in 2\Z_+,\,L\leq 18$, the following estimate holds: